Last reviewed 28 January 2021

 In this feature Caroline Raine discusses the coronavirus (Covid-19) and the dispensations that may be allowed to help to support the chemical industry.

-The coronavirus (Covid-19) has been with us for some months now, and while we have all moved to a new normal, there are still daily challenges to the supply chain.
-While the demand for loo roll and groceries seems to be more stable, the demand for medical supplies and hand sanitizer along with personal protective equipment remains high although it easier now to source!
+The coronavirus (Covid-19) has been with us for some months now, and while we have all moved to a new normal, there are still daily challenges to businesses and the supply chain.
+While the demand for loo roll and groceries seems to be more stable, the demand for medical supplies and hand sanitiser along with personal protective equipment remains high although it easier now to source!
 The government is working hard to help keep goods moving and getting to us.

 European Chemicals Agency